What Is an Extrapleural Pneumonectomy?

 Benefits of an Extrapleural Pneumonectomy

-In a 2017 study at the Baylor Scott & White Medical Center, patients underwent a combination of EPP and intensity-modulated radiation therapy (IMRT).
-They had a median survival of 38.2 months and a median relapse-free survival of 24.4 months.
+In a 2017 study at the Baylor Scott & White Medical Center, patients who received a combination of EPP and intensity-modulated radiation therapy (IMRT) enjoyed a median survival of 38.2 months, with a median relapse-free survival of 24.4 months.
+These results show the potential benefits of this approach.

-Although there is no curative surgery for mesothelioma, the procedure has long been an effective way to control the asbestos-related cancer for select patients.
-It can slow the cancer’s progression while helping with breathing, which significantly improves quality of life.
-By performing high-dose radiation therapy after the procedure, doctors often can prevent the cancer from returning locally.
+While there is currently no cure for mesothelioma, EPP has proven to be an effective way to manage this type of cancer for certain patients.
+It can help slow the cancer’s progression and improve breathing, which greatly enhances quality of life.
+By using high-dose radiation therapy after EPP, doctors can often help prevent the cancer from coming back in the same area.

-A 2022 study concluded that, in a multimodality treatment setting, EPP was comparable to pleurectomy and decortication for long-term outcomes.
-However, EPP had higher mortality rates following surgery.
-The study suggested that patients undergo the safest option they can tolerate.
+A 2022 study found that, when used as part of a broader treatment plan, EPP had similar long-term outcomes to another procedure called pleurectomy and decortication.
+However, it is important to note that EPP had higher mortality rates after surgery.
+The study encourages patients to choose the safest treatment option that they can handle.

 Surgical Consultation for EPP

-The benefits and risks of an EPP will be thoroughly discussed during a consultation with the surgeon and the surgical team.
+The benefits and risks of an EPP will be discussed at a consultation with the surgeon and the surgical team.

 The consultation serves as an opportunity for you and the surgical team to talk about your questions and concerns, and it can be done in person or virtually.
-They will review your medical records, imaging scans and biopsy test results, and discuss details of the procedure, including recovery.
+They will review your medical records, imaging scans and biopsy test results.
+The doctors will also discuss details of the procedure, including recovery.

 Couple reviews Mesothelioma Guide together